Jookia/linux/README.md

 - LCD tint or green display fix
 - Watchdog persists after boot (by Regis Dargent)

+There's numerous other improvements and bugfixes to support these features.

 This branch tracks Linux v6.12.
 To see a list of commits from this branch only use this command: